 Your mind will wander.
 Even those with decades of experience need to keep constant focus.
 You can do things like count sheep or image numbers in your head.
 Repeat such images until your mind is totally thoughtless and at peace.
 Sites like ehypnosis offer helpful resources on self-hypnosis and other meditation techniques.

 Use an Alarm

 If you’re doing it right, you’ll lose track of time.
-Use a timer, alarm, or app that helps with meditation.
+Use a timer, high quality alarm clock, or app that helps with meditation.
 You don’t want a rude awakening but something gentle that alerts your mind that meditation is over.
 On the contrary, a loud or jolting alarm will interrupt the end of meditation as you anticipate it going off.

 Sit with Your Back Straight

 Any kind of skin sensation is a distraction.
 It’s why you don’t want to meditate lying down or amid a big cushy chair.
 You want to be sitting on the floor with your back straight.
 Some sit with their legs crossed with arms resting on their knees and palms facing up.
 Basically, you want to get in a comfortable position yet you want your body as isolated as possible from other things.
 For example, if you’re sitting on a chair, try not to have your back touching it.

 Should you keep your eyes open or shut?
 The answer is whichever makes you feel more relaxed and able to concentrate on breathing.
 Most people find it easier to meditate with their eyes closed.
 Others find it easier to clear their mind when their eyes are focused on one thing.
 Some focus on one part of the floor or wall as they begin to drift into a meditative state.